-How To Make a DIY Quilting Frame
+How To Make a Quilting Frame (DIY Method)

 A quick search online and you've likely come across some frames that are ready to go, but can cost an arm and a leg.
 Some frames are available for around $100, but the quality of those are generally abysmal.
 Anything decent is going to cost significantly more, and is out of the price range of most people.

 With this guide, you can use a few inexpensive materials to create a sturdy, long lasting quilt frame at home.
 I made my own quilting frame at home using these same instruction, so feel free to comment if anything is unclear!

 Heres What You're Going To Need: